Createdd/Writing/articles/UnderstandingML.md

 - select and prepare your data over and over to make it useable for the algorithm
 - apply an algorithm on the data and create models over and over to increase your success rate
-- change successful models to different data
+- expose and test successful models to different data

 ## ML concepts